toucansites/try-o-template/contents/posts/start/index.md

 Easily customize your site’s content by following these guides:

-- [Change the site logo](/posts/change-site-logo): Learn how to replace the default logo with your own custom branding.
+- [Change Images](/posts/change-images/): Learn how to replace or update images across your site.
 - [Add a new tag](/posts/new-tag): Organize your posts by creating tags to improve navigation.
 - [Add a new author](/posts/new-author): Showcase contributors by adding author profiles with bios, images, and social links.
 - [Add a new post](/posts/new-post): Create and publish new content using Markdown while associating it with relevant tags and authors.